 When designing your white paper, it’s important to keep your readers in mind.
 Don’t just think about what they want to read, but how they want to read it.

-Your white paper isn’t the latest installment of Stranger Things, so it’s unlikely that every reader is going to sit down and read it cover to cover.
+Your white paper isn’t a Game of Thrones summary, so it’s unlikely that every reader is going to sit down and read it cover to cover.
 In fact, there’s a good chance they’re going to want to skip ahead to specific sections that interest them.

 Select the text you’d like to turn into a link, then click the link icon in the top bar.
 Along with the option to add a URL, you can select pages within the eBook.
 When you download your design, download it as an Interactive PDF.